TeamEasymanage/odoo-easymanage/README.md

 **Tip**

-Start with downloading and setting up odoo-easymanage-sample repository!
+Start with downloading and setting up odoo-easymanage repository!

 ---